isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Note

-Apart from the (occasionally important) issue of performance, the choice between `'\n'` and `endl` is almost completely aesthetic.
+Apart from the (occasionally important) issue of performance, and the rare cases where it is important to flush manually, the choice between `'\n'` and `endl` is almost completely aesthetic.

 ## <a name="ss-regex"></a>SL.regex: Regex